rust-lang/rust-wiki-backup/Note-Building-Rust-Before-0.8-on-Windows-Systems.md

  * Latest: [http://sourceforge.net/projects/mingw/files/latest/download?source=files](http://sourceforge.net/projects/mingw/files/latest/download?source=files)
 2. Run the `mingw-get-setup` installer.
  * For simplicity use the default path of `C:\MinGW` , pretty please.
+ * I like to install for all users.
  * Run with Administrator privileges if possible.
 3. Make sure MinGW is on your system path.
  * `;C:\MinGW\bin` for example should be appended to the PATH environment variable, similar to these instructions: [http://stackoverflow.com/a/6318188/458550](http://stackoverflow.com/a/6318188/458550) .